Who can use this capability

-The setup wizard will walk you through the following steps:
+The setup wizard walks you through the following steps:

 - Ensure your account has a validated primary domain.
-If not, you will be taken to the Domain Validation page to add and validate your primary domain.
+If not, you are taken to the Domain Validation page to add and validate your primary domain.

 - Select the custom email domain name to be used for the setup.

 - The setup wizard presents the DNS records you need to create for your custom email domain.
-If you do not have access to modify your organization’s DNS, you should take the information to your IT team or domain administrators to set those up.
+If you don't have access to modify your organization’s DNS, you should take the information to your IT team or domain administrators to set those up.

 - After the DNS records are created for the custom email domain, you need to complete the verification step in Admin Center.